Inverse Optimization: Theory and Applications: Classical Inverse Optimization

 \end{property}

 The inverse-feasible set of $\FOPMDP(\btheta)$ is

 and $\IOPp(\bhx, \bhtheta)$ is the following convex program

-Linear programming formulations of MDPs suffer from the curse of dimensionality and become prohibitively large in practical sequential decision-making problems, making inverse MDPs similarly hard to solve.
-If the state or action sets are infinite, then $\FOPMDP(\btheta)$ is an infinite-dimensional linear program and we can use the methods of~\citet{ghate2015inverse} and~\citet{ghate2020inverse} to solve the corresponding inverse problem.
-On the other hand, in the MDP literature, large scale problems are often solved with approximate dynamic programming (ADP) to generate smaller linear programs or reinforcement learning to simulate values and policies.
+If the state or action sets are infinite, then $\FOPMDP(\btheta)$ is an infinite-dimensional linear program and we can use infinite-dimensional inverse linear optimization~\citep{ghate2015inverse, ghate2020inverse}.
+Large scale MDPs are often solved with approximate dynamic programming (ADP) or reinforcement learning.
 Inverse methods for ADP forward models remain an unexplored research area.
-The inverse reinforcement learning literature has developed in parallel with inverse optimization with limited cross-pollination~\cite{abbeel2004apprenticeship}.
-We discuss connections in Section~\ref{sec:irl_connections}.
+The inverse reinforcement learning literature has developed in parallel with inverse optimization with limited cross-pollination~\citep{abbeel2004apprenticeship}.